 Bringing all of these tips together for one 30-minute GRE verbal section is what you should do and as far as managing your time is concerned, the first five to six minutes you want to focus on clearing off all the TC1, SE’s and for those of you who don’t know, you have complete freedom to navigate within a section from one question to the other.

 It may start with question one but you’re free to skip all the way to question 18 and then come back to question 1 want whenever you like.
 The next 18 to 20 minute chunk is really important because that’s where you’re going to focus on those big RC’s.

 TC3’s are lower priority you’re only going to encounter one or two of them in a section – you can come to those later.
 So these 18 to 20 minutes of you time, use wisely – identify the number of passages you have, play to your strengths.

 You have to complete attempting all of the RCS.
 The last four to five minutes is the only time you should even look at the TC3 questions.
 Don’t focus on TC3-type questions until you’re really comfortable with everything else.
 A lot of test-takers attempt sections and have three or four minutes to spare at the end.
-That is good.
-Use your spare time to double check your answers.
-Double check for discrete questions especially.

 It’s really hard to double check for RC’s because that’ll take time again so you want to go back to your TC1’s and SE’s and see if you’ve really answered everything to your heart’s content.